afamiliar/fw_download_gear_output/README.md

 # Download analysis output from Flywheel

-This is a tool to download output files from an analysis gear.
+This is a tool to download output files from a specified analysis gear.
 It uses the Flywheel SDK to download data either for all subjects in a given project, or for a subset of subjects based on a user inputted list (CSV).

+If user chooses to download data for all subjects in the project, it will download any available output files for the gear for every subject and session.
+If the user specifies a subset of subjects via an input CSV, every session for those subjects will be included.
+If the user specifies a subset of subjects and sessions in the input CSV (see *sub_list.csv* for an example), then only those sessions will be included.

 - [Getting Started](#getting-started)
   - [Dependencies](#dependencies)